Baltimore HVAC Authority

 Equipment and System Classification

-Equipment listed or referenced must be rated under AHRI (Air-Conditioning, Heating, and Refrigeration Institute) certification standards and meet minimum efficiency thresholds established by the U.S. Department of Energy under 10 CFR Part 430 and Part 431 for residential and commercial equipment respectively.
+Equipment verified or referenced must be rated under AHRI (Air-Conditioning, Heating, and Refrigeration Institute) certification standards and meet minimum efficiency thresholds established by the U.S. Department of Energy under 10 CFR Part 430 and Part 431 for residential and commercial equipment respectively.

 Safety and Code Compliance Baseline

-How the Directory Is Maintained
+How the Provider Network Is Maintained

 Permit and inspection data referenced in sections such as Baltimore HVAC Permits and Inspections reflects the publicly available permit records maintained by Baltimore City DHCD.
-The directory does not independently audit permit outcomes but does align its categorical descriptions with the permit types the City actually issues — including Mechanical Work Permits, Plumbing Permits (where relevant to hydronic systems), and Electrical Permits for HVAC-connected equipment.
+The provider network does not independently audit permit outcomes but does align its categorical descriptions with the permit types the City actually issues — including Mechanical Work Permits, Plumbing Permits (where relevant to hydronic systems), and Electrical Permits for HVAC-connected equipment.

 Refrigerant compliance references are reviewed against U.S. EPA regulations under Section 608 of the Clean Air Act, which governs handling, recovery, and disposal of refrigerants.
-As phasedown schedules for HFC refrigerants under the AIM Act advance through regulatory cycles, relevant sections of this directory — including Baltimore HVAC Refrigerant Regulations — are updated to reflect current EPA guidance.
+As phasedown schedules for HFC refrigerants under the AIM Act advance through regulatory cycles, relevant sections of this provider network — including Baltimore HVAC Refrigerant Regulations — are updated to reflect current EPA guidance.

-What the Directory Does Not Cover
+What the Provider Network Does Not Cover

 Scope, Coverage, and Limitations

-The directory does not cover:
+The provider network does not cover:

 Relationship to Other Network Resources

-This directory page operates as the orientating reference for a broader set of interconnected resources covering the Baltimore HVAC service sector.
+This provider network page operates as the orientating reference for a broader set of interconnected resources covering the Baltimore HVAC service sector.
 Readers seeking to understand how Baltimore's climate shapes equipment demand will find relevant context in Baltimore Climate and HVAC Demands, which addresses the city's humid subtropical climate zone, its heating degree day load, and the performance implications for equipment selection.

 Professionals and building owners navigating installation compliance should cross-reference Baltimore HVAC Installation Standards for code-specific requirements, and Baltimore HVAC Contractor Licensing Requirements for a structured breakdown of the DLLR licensing tiers, examination requirements, and continuing education obligations that govern who may legally perform HVAC work in the city.